Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 Every page on your website should link to

-search engines as the most relevant pages to rank.
+another internal page.
+Doing this pushes your conversion optimized pages to search engines as the most relevant pages to rank.
 It shows site crawlers that one, two, or three pages are very important, and how to get to them.

 Internal linking is also important for users.
 Service-based businesses are always encouraged to put their contact details on every website page, as potential clients might want to convert at any point.

-promotes your site ladder/hierarchy, giving more navigation help.
+Beyond that, linking internally further promotes your site ladder/hierarchy, giving more navigation help.